Revision Rhinoplasty Recovery Boca Raton Revision Rhinoplasty Recovery Boca Raton

 At that follow-up, you’ll be checked for:

-• Nasal structure stability, with plastic surgeons ensuring structural grafts or revisions have not shifted during this most sensitive window.
+• Nasal structure stability, with plastic surgeons ensuring no shifts in grafts and no blockages during this most sensitive window.

 • No signs of infection, including prolonged itchiness or discharge.